course-kit/guides/quick-start-part-1.md

 ## Add config

-In the root of the code you should now create a `.env` file where you’ll add configuration.
+After the NPM modules are install, create a `.env` file where you can add environment variables for config.

 ```
 $ touch .env
 ```

-It’s important to set the `NODE_ENV` to `development` so that our site uses development features and so the CourseKit API realizes we’re in test mode.
-You’ll also need to set the `COURSEKIT_SCHOOL_ID` here so CourseKit knows which school to link this site to.
-You can find this value in the dashboard.
+Firstly, set the `NODE_ENV` variable to `development` so that our site uses development features and the CourseKit API realizes we're in test mode.
+You'll also need to set the `COURSEKIT_SCHOOL_ID` here so CourseKit knows which school to link this site to.

+> You can find your school ID in the dashboard on the "Courses" page.

 *.env*

 ```
 NODE_ENV=development
-COURSEKIT_SCHOOL_ID=
+COURSEKIT_SCHOOL_ID=<your school ID>
 ```

+Now save the .env file.

 ## Run dev server

-In this Quickstart we’ll be using Netlify to deploy our course site.
-You’ll need the [Netlify CLI](https://docs.netlify.com/cli/get-started/) installed as we’ll be using several features and commands.
-Let’s begin by running a dev server:
+In this guide, we'll be using Netlify to deploy our course site.
+You'll need the [Netlify CLI](https://docs.netlify.com/cli/get-started/) installed as we'll be using several CLI features and commands.

+Let's now run a dev server:

 ```
 $ netlify dev
 ```

-After the dev server finishes compiling this will run your site and open it in the browser.
+After the dev server finishes compiling, Netlify CLI will open your site in the browser.

-> Note: you will need to use the default port of 8888 otherwise the redirect URLs in the test data will be wrong.
+> Note: you will need to use the default port of 8888 otherwise the redirect URLs in the dashboard will be wrong (redirect URLs will be explained later in the guide).
->

 ![quick-start-1-5.png](assets/quick-start-1-5.png)